With hundreds of different social media platforms, it can be extremely difficult for interior designers to know which ones to use.

-Consistency is key on Instagram even more so than the other channels.
+Consistency is key with social media marketing, on Instagram even more so than the other channels.
 When someone lands on your profile, it needs to be instantly obvious what you are all about.
 Urban Couture Design does this perfectly, their imagery is consistent and you know that if you follow them, you’ll get a steady stream of high-quality interior inspiration on your feed.

 Extra Reading: How Often Should You Post on Social Media in 2018?

 The ‘like’ feature is the most underused feature of Pinterest (and other platforms) for many users as most people just ‘save’ (formally ‘repin’) their favourite pins.
 Liking pins is a great way to engage with other pinners without needing to have the image on your boards.
 This is also very relevant for all other social channels.